 The Moroccan spiced roast vegetable soup is delicious served with a swirl of Greek yogurt and a scattering of freshly chopped mint and parsley, maybe a pinch of chilli flakes if you like things really spicy.

-- Small butternut squash, seeds removed and chopped into wedges.
+- 1 small butternut squash - seeds removed and cut into chunks.

-- 2 sweet potatoes, scrubbed and chopped into wedges.
+- 2 sweet potatoes - scrubbed and cut into chunks

-- 2 carrots, scrubbed and chopped into wedges.
+- 2 carrots - scrubbed and cut into chunks

-- 1 tbs of garlic infused olive oil
+- 1 tbs olive oil (infused with garlic)

 - 3 tsp harissa paste